raidenyn/NHibernate.GraphQL/README.md

 #### Creating connection with sorting by a few fields

 Sometimes sorting by ID is not enough.
 For example, we may want to sort our users by `CreatedAt` field.
 But the field is not unique and few users can receive the same value for the field.
 In this case we cannot create unique cursor based only on `CreateAt` field.
-So we have to add some unique field to the sorting to receive guarantee that our sorting is always persist.
-ID is good value for this.
+So we have to add some unique field to the sorting to receive guarantee that our sorting is always consistent.
+ID is good for this.

 We can use anonymous type to sort our objects by a few fields: